 1 Preheat oven to 400° F.

-2 Sauté onions and garlic: Using a large oven-proof pan over medium high heat, sauté onions in olive oil until they begin to soften, about 5 minutes.
+2 Sauté onions and garlic: Using a large oven-proof pan over medium high heat, sauté onions in 2 tablespoons of olive oil until they begin to soften, about 5 minutes.
 Add garlic and reduce heat to low.

-3 Sauté zucchini: While the onions and garlic are cooking over low heat, put 2 tablespoons of olive oil in a another frying pan over high heat.
+3 Sauté zucchini: While the onions and garlic are cooking over low heat, heat 2 tablespoons of olive oil in another frying pan over high heat.
 As soon as oil starts to smoke, quickly add enough zucchini cubes all at once to cover the bottom of the pan.

 Keep on cooking over high heat, stirring, until zucchini is lightly browned on all sides.
 Remove zucchini cubes, and add them to pan with the onions.

 Working in batches, repeat this process until all of the zucchini cubes have been cooked.

 4 Sauté the remaining veggies: Cook the yellow squash in the same manner as the zucchini.
 Make sure to add a little olive oil between each new batch.

 Continue with the bell peppers, then the eggplant cubes, adding the browned vegetables to the onion pan as soon as they are cooked.

 5 Season: When all the vegetables (except the tomatoes) are browned and in the pan with the onions, increase the heat to high and stir, making sure they don't stick to the bottom of the pan.